 Grants Management interns conduct comprehensive research to identify grant opportunities from foundations, corporations, and government institutions.
-Interns help maintain accurate records on the Foundation’s current and prospective relationships including application deadlines, grant proposals, signed contracts, and all other pertinent information.
+Interns help maintain accurate records on the Foundation’s current and prospective relationships including application deadlines, grant proposals, signed contracts, and all other pertinent information

 Public Health interns assist with the implementation of Foundation programs as we work to develop a model of care for people affected by cancer that is comprehensive and "patient-centered."
 This includes researching and working with healthcare professionals and patients around the country to create a cancer care model that empowers patients and their families and places their needs, preferences, and values first.
-Responsibilities include: researching organizations and cancer hospitals delivering innovative cancer care practices, communicating with members of the cancer community (academics, researchers, healthcare providers, patients, policy makers, etc.), writing for blogs and professional publications, and assisting with planning and implementation of major symposiums and conferences.
+Responsibilities include: researching organizations and cancer hospitals delivering innovative cancer care practices, communicating with members of the cancer community (academics, researchers, healthcare providers, patients, policy makers, etc.), writing for blogs and professional publications, and assisting with planning and implementation of workshops, meetings and community events.
 This internship is ideal for someone with a strong interest in public health, outstanding organization, research, verbal and written communication skills.

 Research and Evaluation interns help measure the impact of Foundation initiatives.
 Tasks include data collection, research, and evaluating a wide range of programmatic initiatives.
 Interns have the opportunity to analyze data and report internally and externally on the outcomes of Foundation initiatives including cancer support services, grant-funded programs, public health and health policy initiatives.
 Interns must have strong computer skills including Excel and Word and have the ability to do research-type tasks such as analyze data and develop charts and tables to be included in reports.
 SPSS experience is a plus.